NotationCapital/Operating-Manual/README.md

 * Product - We look for products that are (1) Innovative product in their business model or process - That make us think differently about the problem and solution and (2) Can be defensible over time time via counter-positioning, scale economies, network economics, or switching costs.

-It's important to note that we do not require every item above to make an investment - In fact for any pre-seed stage startup that would be virtually impossible.
+It's important to note that we don't require every item above to make an investment - In fact for any pre-seed stage startup that would be virtually impossible.
 These are simply questions we ask ourselves when considering an investment, and hope founders might be ready to answer, or at least have given some thought to.
 Our hope is that by sharing this framework and making it transparent that we might have more productive discussions when we meet and dig in together :-)

 ## How We Work